Murders of Eve Stratford and Lynne Weedon: Murder of Lynda Farrow

-In 2005, before the DNA link between Stratford's and Weedon's murders was discovered, there was media speculation linking the murders of Stratford and Lynda Farrow, a 29-year-old mother of two who had her throat cut in her own home whilst heavily pregnant on 19 January 1979.
+In 2005, before the DNA link between Stratford's and Weedon's murders was discovered, there was media speculation linking the murders of Stratford and Lynda Farrow, a 29-year-old mother of two who had her throat cut in her own home while heavily pregnant on 19 January 1979.
 A man who had been waiting outside Farrow's home discreetly followed her into the house after she came back from a shopping trip, before slitting her throat and quickly escaping out of the back door.
 Links were suggested between Stratford's and Farrow's cases because both had their throats cut and both had worked at West End nightspots.
 Farrow had worked at the International Sports Club in Mayfair, where boxing matches were held.
 Stratford and Farrow had lived 5 miles apart.

 When the DNA link between Stratford's and Weedon's murders was revealed in 2007, it was reported that detectives believed that DNA could also prove a link to Farrow's killing.
 Police extracted a DNA profile of Farrow's killer and uploaded it onto the National DNA Database to check whether there was a link to Stratford's murder, but the tests showed that Stratford's and Farrow's murders were not linked, and that there was no match between the DNA found in Farrow's case to any other crime.
 This indicated that there was no evidence to connect the murders.
 The lead detective on the case, Rebecca Hamilton, confirmed the existence of forensic evidence in Farrow's case on Crimewatch in January 2009.

 Despite this, in 2022 former Metropolitan Police detective Colin Sutton, who led the high-profile investigations into Levi Bellfield and Delroy Grant, claimed that Farrow's murder could be linked to Stratford's and Weedon's.
 Sutton had previously carried out a cold case review of the evidence in Farrow's case on behalf of the Met in 2002 (before the DNA evidence was discovered in the cases which showed they were not linked) and said he was struck by the similarities he saw.
 He said the cases of Stratford and Farrow were similar as both had their throat cut in their own home.
 Sutton's claims come despite the fact that Farrow and Stratford's murders were found not to be linked by DNA.
 His claims were promoted in advance of a book about the case he was due to publish with John Blake Publishing, titled The West End Girls.
 A documentary based on this book and promoting Sutton's claims was also due to be released in 2022, titled West End Girls: The Search for a Serial Killer.